team-coder/team-coder.com/_posts/2021-02-02-app-transparency-apis.md

 Apple just released some [updates](https://developer.apple.com/news/?id=3ozbk628) on their App Store Review Guideline.
 I guess for most app developers the most relevant point in this update is this one:

-> "You must receive explicit permission from users via the App Tracking Transparency APIs to track their activity."
+> You must receive explicit permission from users via the App Tracking Transparency APIs to track their activity.

 I think it's a good step towards more transparency and data protection but it also means some extra work for us developers.
 In this blog post I explain how to use Apple's *App Tracking Transparency APIs* in three simple steps.